 Whenever you open the door of the freezer in your mini-fridge, there’s a small amount of warm air outside the fridge that enters it.
-Entering is not a problem, but when it meets the cold air inside the fridge, it becomes water or condenses.
-It not only reduces the available space in the freezer but also could reduce the efficiency of the freezer.
+The air entering it is not a problem, but when it meets the cold air inside the fridge, it becomes water or sometimes even condenses.
+That’s called frost, It not only reduces the available space in the freezer but also could reduce the efficiency of the freezer.

 There are many types of small fridges that come with automatic defrost.
 If your mini-refrigerator has the automatic defrost technology, great.
 But if you don’t have.
 It’s important to remove the frost to make space and allow the freezer to work efficiently.
 In this article, I’ll explain about defrosting, add steps to defrost a mini-fridge, and how often should you do it.

 What is Defrosting?

 Defrosting is removing accumulated frost in the freezer.
 When there’s too much frost in the freezer of your mini-fridge or any refrigerator, the efficiency and the available space in the freezer reduces.
 Besides, if you are planning to go out on a trip or a vacation, or any case where your mini-fridge will be turned off for a longer period, you would want to defrost it first else by the time you return, there’ll be water all over your place.
 That’s why it’s important to defrost a mini-fridge.
 In the next section, I’ll be guiding you with the steps to perfectly defrost your mini-refrigerator.

 Now that you know about what is defrosting, you surely must be looking forward to defrosting the freezer of your mini-fridge.
 So let’s begin with the steps you’ll need to follow!
 But before you begin, there are a few requirements, make sure you have them ready:

 - 2-4 Towels